alinamachidon/copernicus_scripts/README.md

 conda activate sentinel_env
 ```

-# Copernicus Sentinel-2 Data Downloader and Processor
+# Copernicus Sentinel-2 data download

-This project automates downloading and processing Sentinel-2 satellite imagery from the Copernicus Data Space Ecosystem (CDSE) using your Copernicus account credentials.
+This project automates the search, download, and processing of Sentinel-2 Level 2A satellite imagery from the Copernicus Data Space Ecosystem (CDSE).
+It uses your Copernicus account credentials to access the data and provides tools to obtain **cloud-filtered, mosaicked images covering your region and date of interest**.

 ---